wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 In case an activation does not yet have biometry related factor data and you would like to enable Touch or Face ID support, device must first retrieve the original private key from the secure vault for the purpose of key derivation.
 As a result, you have to use successful 2FA with password to enable biometry support.

-Use following code to enable biometric authentication:
+Use the following code to enable biometric authentication:

 ```swift
 // Establish biometric data using provided password